andreea-belu25/le-stats-sportif/README.md

     - the logic is similar to get_diff_from_mean(), but it applies only to a specific state

 `routes.py`:
-    Each endpoint validates the request method, checks if the server is shutting down, processes data through a task queue, and returns the appropriate response.
+    Each endpoint validates the request method, checks if the server is shutting down, processes data through a task queue and returns the appropriate response.

 `task_runner.py`: